Public Hunting Lands

 Any motor driven vehicle using roads normally open to motor vehicles on Department and National Forest lands shall conform with all state laws for highway travel.
 No cross country travel is permitted.
 All terrain vehicle (ATV) and off-road vehicle (ORV) travel is permitted only on designated National Forest roads and trails.

 Primitive camping (no water, electric hookups, bathrooms or other facilities) is permitted on Department-owned lands, except as otherwise posted.
 Camping is prohibited on or within 100 yards of any Department-owned or controlled boat ramp or fishing lake.
-Camping on Department owned lands is not to exceed 14 consecutive days.
-Nor more than 2 camping units are permitted per site.
+Camping on Departmentowned lands is not to exceed 21 consecutive days.
+No more than 3 camping units are permitted per site.

 Camping on the George Washington/ Jefferson National Forests for more than 21 consecutive days without terminating occupancy for a minimum of 10 consecutive days within a 31-day time period is prohibited.
 For more information, please visit the National Forest website or call the appropriate office.
 No trash service is provided.
 "Pack it in, Pack it out."